creditkey/creditkey-php/README.md

 ### authenticate

-This method can be used to determine whether valid API URL base, public key, and shared secret values have been provided - and the Credit Key API is up and reachable.
+This method can be used to determine whether valid public key and shared secret values have been provided - and the Credit Key API is up and reachable.
 A boolean is returned.

 ```
 $isSuccessful = \CreditKey\Authentication::authenticate();